 The ACT offers a Writing section at the end of the exam.
 This 40 minute section is optional and does not affect a student’s overall composite score.
 (That is, you can still get a great score without taking the Writing section.)
 Instead, the ACT Writing test is scored on a separate metric.
-Two graders read the essay and score it on a scale from 1 to 6.
-These scores are then added together to give you an overall ACT writing score ranging from 2 to 12.
-For the current ACT Writing test administered in the 2017-18 academic year, the average score is a 7.
+Two graders read the essay, and each scores it on a scale from 1 to 6.
+These scores are then added together to give you an overall ACT writing score, ranging from 2 to 12.
+For the current ACT Writing test administered in the 2020-2022 academic years, the average score is a 6.3 (based on data published by the ACT).
 As with the ACT English section, you'll be expected to have a firm handle on grammar and vocabulary rules.

 According to the official website, the ACT Writing format consists of "one writing prompt that will describe a complex issue and present three different perspectives on that issue."
 Instead of sifting through many multiple-choice questions, the student is presented with a single prompt and asked to take a point of view on this prompt.
 She is expected to explain and provide examples for this point of view over the course of a multi-paragraph essay.
 You should show the relationship between your perspective and the ACT Writing prompt.

 What does an ACT Writing prompt look like?